How To Connect Rain Barrels – DIY Guide for Homeowners

 11. Insert threaded bushing into the rain barrel before installing the Lower spigot.

-14. Install Downspout Elbow (usually 90 Degree bend) from the downspout into the rain barrel.
 Note: If you went for the DIY kit, select an area near the top (3-4 inches off the top) and central.
 I’d recommend 90 degrees from the spigot location.

-15. Push the rubber bushing for the downspout into the hole just drilled in the top of the rain barrel, and connect the downspout by pushing it into the top of the rubber bushing.
+15. Push the rubber bushing for the downspout into the hole drilled in the top of the rain barrel, and connect the downspout by pushing it into the top of the rubber bushing.

-16. Create an overflow line.
-To allow the rain barrel to overflow when it’s full, Drill a hole about 4″ below the top of the Rain barrel.
 Make sure you measure this correctly and follow the instructions on the pack.
-You’ll need a hose connector that goes into the rain barrel that will include a garden hose connector – so the new hole needs to fit that size.
+You’ll need a hose connector that goes into the rain barrel, including a garden hose connector, so the new hole needs to fit that size.

-17. Once the hole is drilled in the rain barrel you can install the hose connector into place.
+17. Once the hole is drilled in the rain barrel, you can install the hose connector into place.

 What Is the Best Type Of Rainwater Diverter to Use?